 There are many ways an ACH transaction might get returned.
 Sometimes it is due to simple human error, and sometimes a more complicated issue arises.

-Returns cause you to:
+ACH returns cause you to:

 - lose out on revenue

-- and can raise your return rate above the levels designated by NACHA.
+- and can raise your return rate above the levels designated by Nacha.

-NACHA is the organization that oversees the ACH network (risking a forced shut off of your ACH processing).
+Nacha is the organization that oversees the ACH network (risking a forced shut off of your ACH processing).

 ACH Return Codes Related to Administrative Failures

-- R02: Account Closed
+- R02 ACH return code: Account Closed

-This is an option which requires consumers to type their account number twice for the purpose of verification during online payments.
+This is an option that requires consumers to type their account number twice for the purpose of ACH bank account verification during online payments.
 This system setting is a good defense against simple human errors such as typos.

 ACH Return Codes Applied to the Unauthorized Debit Entries Return Rate